-The multidisciplinary nature of this line allows the researcher to acquire a solid and broad training due to the applicability in several areas and the knowledge of the various facets of the problem addressed.
+The multidisciplinary nature of this research area allows involved researchers and students to acquire a solid and broad training due to the applicability in several domains and the knowledge of the various facets of the addressed problems.

 Data Analytics and Applications

 The Data Management and Applications area encompass both the aspects related to the data structure, data storage, and location as well as the process of producing information and extracting knowledge from the data.
 Research in this area involves data structures and algorithms to support the data knowledge extraction process, as well as in the application and development of functions for preprocessing, machine learning and post-processing of data.
 In this area, it is appropriate to establish a datacentric treatment for those processes which, commonly, correspond to in-silico experiments.

 This research area is dependent on the addressed problem domain and has a strong multidisciplinary character.
 The application of this research area are commonly observed in the government, scientific and business areas.
 In the government area, one can highlight applications in the areas of planning, health, transportation, education, and communication.
 In the scientific area, applications in astronomy, seismic and drugs stand out.
 In the business area, we highlight the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems, and smart cities.
 All these domains bring with them different technologies present in the data production and consumption area that can be exemplified from the Internet of Things (IoT), sensor networks to interactive applications.